 In the wild, goldfish will consume algae, aquatic plants, worms, insects and their larvae, and any dead fish they come across.
 This makes their natural diet rich in nutrients and minerals that need to be replicated in captivity.
-Goldfish are famously known for eating nearly any foods they are offered and getting a goldfish to eat is usually not an issue for many keepers.
+Goldfish are famously known for eating nearly any foods they are offered, and getting a goldfish to eat is usually not an issue for many keepers.

-Unbeknown to most, goldfish should also be fed fresh veggies and algae to aid in digestion.
+Goldfish should also be fed fresh veggies and algae to aid in digestion.
 These types of foods can easily be prepared to give your goldfish a fibrous meal.

 How Much Should Goldfish Eat?

 The more goldfish you own, the more food should be placed in the tank.
-Scattering the food across the waterline will ensure each goldfish has space to eat and get their portion of food for the day.
+Scattering the food across the waterline will ensure that each goldfish has space to eat and can get their portion of food for the day.

-Fact vs Fiction
+Fact vs. Fiction

 Important Ingredients in Commercial Goldfish Food